Fraud Summary

 • Frequent random pop-ups.

-• Friends or family receive fake emails for your email account.
+• Friends or family receive fake emails from your email account.

 • Your online passwords suddenly change.